 Kong AI Gateway does not provide native MCP gateway capabilities, but it offers a highly extensible API management foundation that teams can use to build their own MCP gateway layer.
 Organizations already operating Kong for service governance can implement custom plugins and routing logic to translate MCP traffic, enforce policies, and manage multi-server architectures.

-- 100+ enterprise plugins: A deep ecosystem for authentication, rate limiting, traffic shaping, and observability that can be repurposed for MCP control planes.
+- Plugin ecosystem: Authentication, rate limiting, traffic shaping, and observability capabilities that can be repurposed for MCP control planes

-- Enterprise API management: Proven scalability for large deployments, with Kong Mesh and Konnect providing multi-cluster and multi-region support.
+- API management: Support for large deployments, with Kong Mesh and Konnect providing multi-cluster and multi-region operating models

-- Not MCP-native: Teams must build MCP session management, transport adapters (STDIO/WebSocket/SSE), and protocol envelopes themselves.
+- Not MCP-native: Teams must build MCP session management, transport adapters, and protocol envelopes themselves

-- Pricing complexity: Konnect and enterprise plans scale by services, requests, and runtimes—public pricing lists ~$200 per additional 1M requests on growth-tier plans.
-Cost modeling can become complex as workloads grow.
+- Pricing complexity: Enterprise API gateway pricing can scale by services, requests, runtimes, or deployment footprint.
+Cost modeling can become complex as workloads grow

 MintMCP Gateway supports flexible authentication models:

-- OAuth 2.0 and SAML: Enterprise federation with identity providers
+- OAuth 2.0, SAML, SSO, and SCIM: Enterprise federation with identity providers and SCIM-driven RBAC

 - SSO integration: Okta SAML SSO and Azure AD compatibility

-- Automatic wrapping: OAuth protection applied to all MCP endpoints without manual configuration
+- Automatic wrapping: OAuth protection applied to MCP endpoints without manual configuration

 Leading platforms implement layered security approaches: